petekmetin/dsa210/README.md

 2. **Genre Assignment**:
    - Genre categorization was approximated based on artist names.
 3. **Data Completeness**:
-   - Data is limited to a single semester and may not capture long-term trends.
+   - Data is limited to three semesters and may not capture long-term trends.

 ## Future Work